1NutWunDeR/KZTimerOffical/README.md

 Installation:

-1. Extract everything from the csgo folder of the package to your servers csgo folder
+1. Extract everything tto your servers csgo folder
 2. Edit the file addons/sourcemod/configs/databases.cfg
 - Add in a value called "kztimer", which holds your databases information
 - Both SQLite and MySQL are supported